 Remember that this inventory will be a powerful tool when it comes to getting the organization onboard, so be thorough.
 As well as listing all the colors and text-styles in your digital experiences, take screenshots of UI patterns and then categorize them according to their purpose.

 Take a look at the list of design elements.
 Do they appear a lot over different digital channels, or are they mostly confined to physical brochures?
 If it’s the latter, a simple design handbook will probably do the job.

 The next step is to do a UI inventory.
-Analyse your different websites and applications, do they share common components and design elements?
+Analyze your different websites and applications.
+Do they share common components and design elements?
 If you feel they could benefit from reuse and a unified branding or tone of voice, chances are that a design system is the way forward.

 Prepare to assemble your team.
 Design system teams come in all shapes and sizes, but you’ll probably want to include at least:

 UX designers have to take into consideration both the brand profile and the user experience in their designs.
 They should also be able to deliver HTML and CSS to the developers.

 Web developers will work on implementing CSS, reusable components, and documentation.